oroinc/documentation/user_doc/back_office/system/integrations/zendesk_integration.rst

      - Solved
   "

-- After the ticket has been created in Zendesk, its details are saved in the Ticket related to the case in OroCRM.
+- After the ticket has been created in Zendesk, its details are saved in the Ticket related to the case in the Oro application.

 Review Further Sync Rules
 ^^^^^^^^^^^^^^^^^^^^^^^^^